Nytah/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 * 4-strpbrk.c: function that searches a string for any of a set of bytes
 * 5-strstr.c: function that locates a substring
 * 7-print_chessboard.c: function that prints the chessboard
+* 8-print_diagsums.c: function that prints the sum of the two diagonals